FAQ Welcome Week

 Both are important and fun occasions, so make sure to be present at both!

 We do recommend that you arrive in Utrecht before the UU Welcome Week begins.
 However, if this is not possible, you can also join the programme later.
-In that case, please contact your mentor (beginning of August), so they know when to expect you and you can discuss where to meet.
+In that case, please contact your mentor as soon as possible, so they know when to expect you and you can discuss where to meet.

 We will keep you updated via email, so make sure to check your inbox regularly!
 You can also find information about the program on the website and other interesting facts about the Welcome Week and Utrecht on our Instagram channel @uu_warmwelcome!